pimlie/nuxt-lambda/README.md

 - `name` (default: _nuxt_)

-The name of your lambda, ie the zip will be named `<name>.zip`
+The name of your lambda, ie the zip will be named `<name>.zip`.
+Dont change this for now if you want to run the test-lambda command

 - `dist` (default: _lambda_)

-The name of the folder where the intermediates for the lambda build are saved
+The name of the folder where the intermediates for the lambda build are saved (dont use nuxt's buildDir)

 - `spa` (default: _false_)

 This is intended to be an override when you are using universal mode but have some single pages running as SPA.
-In essence it will _not_ optimize the lambda
+In essence it will _not_ optimize the lambda by removing SPA-only features

 - `webpack` (default: _null_)